 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!

-Transfer the dough to a work surface and knead for 3-4 minutes until a smooth dough forms.
-The dough should be smooth and slightly tacky, but not sticky.
-Transfer the dough to a large, oiled bowl and cover with plastic wrap.
+- Step 3: Transfer the dough to a work surface and knead until smooth.
+Transfer to a large, oiled bowl and cover with plastic wrap.
 Let rise for 90 minutes, or until doubled in size.

-After the rise, divide the dough into 9 equal pieces.
-This doesn't have to be exact, but you can use a scale if you want your rolls to be perfectly sized.
-Weigh the dough all together, then divide by 9 to determine how much each roll should weigh.
+- Step 4: After the rise, divide the dough into 9 equal pieces.
+This doesn't have to be exact, but you can use a kitchen scale if you want your rolls to be perfectly even.

-Using the palm of your hand for friction, roll each dough piece into a dinner roll.
+- Step 5: Using the palm of one hand for friction, roll each dough piece into a roll.

-Add the rolls to a greased 9x9-inch baking pan.
-There will be room in the pan for the rolls to expand.
+- Step 6: Add the rolls to a 9x9-inch baking pan.
 Cover with plastic wrap and let rise for 60 minutes until puffed and filling the pan.
-Brush the rolls with 1 Tablespoon melted butter, then bake for 20-25 minutes.
+Brush the rolls with 1 Tablespoon melted butter, then bake.

-Brush the baked rolls with the butter and sage mixture, then sprinkle with flaky sea salt.
-Then serve!
+- Step 8: Brush the baked rolls with the butter and sage mixture, sprinkle with flaky sea salt, and serve.

 Expert Baking Tips